Read about the exciting and sometimes dangerous work of the world’s foremost snow leopard experts.

 Schaller’s work has contributed to the establishment of many parks and preserves including the Shey Phuksundo National Park in Nepal, home to a small population of snow leopards.

 In 2008, Schaller was awarded the prestigious Indianapolis Prize for his work in animal conservation and he was also awarded National Geographic’s Lifetime Achievement Award.
-He is Vice President of Panthera and a senior conservationist at the Bronx Zoo based Wildlife Conservation Society.
+In June 2015 he was awarded the National Geographic Society’s Hubbard Medal for his lifetime commitment to conserving the world’s wildlife.
+The Hubbard Medal is the Society’s highest honour.
+Schaller is Vice President of Panthera and a senior conservationist at the Bronx Zoo based Wildlife Conservation Society.

 Dr Tom McCarthy, Panthera’s Director of Snow Leopard Programs, began his conservation career studying brown and black bears in Alaska in the early 1980s.
 In 1992, under the guidance of Dr George Schaller he worked in Mongolia managing a long-term snow leopard research project.
 With this research in the 1990’s Dr McCarthy is the first biologist to use satellite radio-collars to study snow leopards in their natural habitat.